Search is on for one or two people connected to stabbing at Santa Barbara City College

 The stabbing took place at the Earth and Biological Sciences Building around 5:02 p.m. noted the campus alert.

-The image below shows the location of the Earth and Biological Sciences Building as well as the West Cliff Campus.
+The image below shows the location of the Earth and Biological Sciences Building inside the large red circle as well as the West Cliff Campus.

 Santa Barbara Police Department is conducting a search of the surrounding area and directing traffic away from campus noted Santa Barbara City College.